Sukhothai province: Geography

-Sukhothai is in the valley of the Yom River in the lower north of Thailand.
+Sukhothai is located in lower Northern Thailand and shares its borders with; clockwise from north, Phrae, Uttaradit, Phitsanulok, Kamphaeng Phet, and Lampang.
 The provincial capital, Sukhothai Thani is 427 km north of Bangkok and 300 km south of Chiang Mai.
 The province covers 6,671 km² and the total forest area is 1,975 km² or 29.6 percent of provincial area.
+The province is characterized by mostly mountainous and hilly topography at 59% of the area, while the remaining 39% are lowland plains.
+The highest point is Khao Luang range in the Ramkhamhaeng National Park at approximately 1,200 meters above sea level.
+The range has four main peaks: Khao Phu Kha, Khao Phra Mae Ya, Khao Chedi, and Pha Narai.